achimcc/codingconnects/src/content/posts/2021-03-17---The SAM Pattern.md

 export default state;
 ```

-Then finally, the model derives the `stateRepresentation` in a declarative way from its data:
+Eventually, the model derives the `stateRepresentation` in a declarative way from its data:

 ```typescript
 import React from "react";